overture-stack/SONG/song-python-sdk/docs/tutorial.rst

 The value of ``ok`` in the ``status`` field of the response indicates that an analysis was successfully created.
-The analysis will contain the same data as the payload, with the addition of server-side generated ids, which are generated by an id server.
+The analysis will contain the same data as the payload, with the addition of server-side generated ids, which are generated by an centralized id server.
 By default, the request **DOES NOT IGNORE** analysisId collisions, however by setting the save method parameter ``ignore_analysis_id_collisions`` to ``True``, collisions will be ignored.
-This mechanism is considered an override and is heavily discouraged, however it is necessary considering the complexities associated with genomic data.
+This mechanism is considered an override and is heavily discouraged, however it is necessary considering the complexities associated with managing genomic data.

 Observe the UNPUBLISHED Analysis
 ---------------------------------
 Verify the analysis is **unpublished** by observing the value of the ``analysisState`` field in the response for the :func:`get_analysis <overture_song.client.Api.get_analysis>` call.
 The value should be ``UNPUBLISHED``.
-Also, observe that the song server generated an unique sampleId, specimenId, analysisId and objectId:
+Also, observe that the SONG server generated an unique sampleId, specimenId, analysisId and objectId:

 .. code-block:: python